miggtorr/VGCDreamEngine/README.md

-# Rotom Draft
+# VGC Dream Engine

 ![](https://raw.githubusercontent.com/miggtorr/RotomDraft/refs/heads/main/icon.iconset/icon_256x256.png)

 ### The All-In-One VGC Draft-League Software Suite for macOS.

-**Rotom Draft** is a feature-rich suite of software tools to help **VGC Draft League** players bring their best game to their matches.
+**VGC Dream Engine** is a feature-rich suite of software tools to help **VGC Draft League** players bring their best game to their matches.
 Powerful integrations with [Pokemon Showdown](https://play.pokemonshowdown.com), the [PokeAPI](https://pokeapi.co/), and **PokePast.es** let you quickly design the optimal strategy for your next match!

-Though optimized for Draft League, Rotom Draft's powerful tools and integrations are adaptable to many forms of VGC prep, including ladder and tournament prep.
+Though optimized for Draft League, Dream Engine's powerful tools and integrations are adaptable to many forms of VGC prep, including ladder and tournament prep.

 # Requirements